 Shopify launched its App Store in 2009.
 Since then, it’s grown to host thousands of apps.
 Shopify apps help merchants integrate their stores with social media platforms like Facebook and TikTok, design online storefronts, run email marketing campaigns, and manage inventory.

-There are over 8,000 apps in the Shopify App Store (Shopify)
+There are upwards of 8,000 apps currently in the Shopify App Store (Shopify)

 Shopify apps offer a wide range of features from store design and management to conversion optimization and marketing.
 In total, around 59% are free-to-use.

 Shopify users have collectively installed more than 25 million apps from the Shopify App Store (ShopifyAndYou)

 The App Store is a critical aspect of the Shopify business model.
 Merchants have spent over $100 million dollars in the App Store.